Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Conclusion

 \section{Conclusion}

-In this paper I develop an econometric framework for the dynamics of a cross-section linked by a network of bilateral ties.
-In a first application, I use it to document how supply chain linkages affect the dynamics of sectoral prices in the US economy.
-In a second application, I use it as a dimensionality-reduction technique for modeling cross-country industrial production growth.
+In this paper, I develop the Network-VAR (NVAR) -- an econometric framework that rationalizes the dynamics of a cross-sectional variable by the dynamic innovation transmission along bilateral links among cross-sectional units -- and I consider two applications.
+First, I estimate the contribution of lagged input-output conversion to business cycles through the lens of an RBC economy, thereby providing a structural underpinning of the NVAR.
+Second, I use the NVAR as a dimensionality-reduction technique for forecasting cross-country macroeconomic aggregates.

-Directions for future research in the spirit of the first application abound; many environments in economics feature a cross-section linked by a network, for which oftentimes data is available.
-Thereby, the framework could be modified to accommodate heterogeneous propagation patterns across units or time.
-By adding covariates, it could assess to what extent dynamics are driven by a particular network as opposed to other forces.

-In contrast to its appeal for conducting inference on the time dimension of network effects, the usefulness of the proposed framework as a parsimonious modeling device can only be determined over time by practical applications.
-A methodological innovation in this realm would be to use covariates on the unit- or unit-pair-level to shrink the estimated network towards a prior benchmark, thereby avoiding an illusion of sparsity.